pawsha/GettingAndCleaningData/CODEBOOK.md

 <br>

-3. Applies descriptive activity names to the activity_id column
+Step 3 - Applies descriptive activity names to the activity_id column

     - Using the activity Id and names from the activity dataframe, and using the factor function the activity_id column in the whole_data_mean_std is updated with activity names
         - 1 = WALKING